 Those teams will also have to contend with rising Serbia, whose feat of topping a qualifying group that included France makes them a team to watch for in June.

-Iraq and China, Australia sealed top spot and a place in the final round of qualifying with a match to go, thanks to a 3-1 win in Qatar.
+Their standing as the top seed in AFC qualifying allowed them to bypass the first two rounds.
+And despite defeats to Iraq and China, Australia sealed top spot and a place in the final round of qualifying with a match to go, thanks to a 3-1 win in Qatar.

 In the fourth round, Australia were grouped with Bahrain, Japan, Qatar, and Uzbekistan in Group A. Japan and Australia both automatically qualified with ease, leaving the rest of the group in their dust.
 The two were level on points with two matches remaining, but Australia won their last two matches, including a comeback 2-1 win over Japan in the final round, to seal top spot, five points clear of Japan.